ritesh-18/Machine-Coding-Round/CPP_Concurrency_Solutions.md

 ---

-# PATTERN 3 â€” Thread Pool & Task Queue
+# PATTERN 3 — Thread Pool & Task Queue

 > **When you hear:** "worker threads", "task queue", "parallel execution", "thread reuse"
-> **Reach for:** Thread pool â€” fixed set of threads pulling tasks from a shared queue.
+> **Reach for:** Thread pool — fixed set of threads pulling tasks from a shared queue.

 ---